 LVM maintains a small log which it uses to keep track of which regions are in sync with the mirror or mirrors.
-By default, this log is kept on disk, which keeps it persistent across reboots and ensures that the mirror does not need to be re-synced every time a machine reboots or crashes.
-You can specify instead that this log be kept in memory with the --mirrorlog core argument; this eliminates the need for an extra log device, but it requires that the entire mirror be resynchronized at every reboot.
+By default, this log is kept on disk, which keeps it persistent across reboots.
+You can specify instead that this log be kept in memory with the --corelog argument; this eliminates the need for an extra log device, but it requires that the entire mirror be resynchronized at every reboot.

 The following command creates a mirrored logical volume from the volume group bigvg.
-The logical volume is named ondiskmirvol and has a single mirror.
-The volume is 12MB in size and keeps the mirror log in memory.
+The logical is named ondiskmirvol and has a single mirror.
+The volume is 12 MB in size and keeps the mirror log in memory.

 '''

-lvcreate -L 12MB -m1 --mirrorlog core -n ondiskmirvol bigvg
+lvcreate -L 12MB -m1 --corelog -n ondiskmirvol bigvg

 Logical volume "ondiskmirvol" created

 '''